 ‘Open means anyone can freely access, use, modify, and share for any purpose.’
 The Open Definition

 Licences with non-commercial and/or no derivatives reuse restrictions are ineligible for inclusion in the survey.
 (In-copyright material is, naturally, out of scope.)

 The scope of the survey

-The survey focuses on digital surrogates of objects in the public domain, where any term of copyright for the material object has expired or never existed in the first place.
-It covers objects and data that GLAMs have made available on their own websites and on external platforms like Wikimedia Commons, Europeana, the German Digital Library and Github.
+The chief focus of the survey is on digital surrogates of objects in the public domain, where any term of copyright for the material object has expired or never existed in the first place.
+The survey covers objects and data that GLAMs make available on their own websites and on external platforms like Wikimedia Commons, Europeana, the German Digital Library and Github.

 Acorn → oak tree

 Armed with a clear structure, survey scope and the Open Definition, Andrea and I accelerated our outreach to the global GLAM community; mostly via Twitter (it’s proven to be an excellent crowdsourcing tool).